 Meanwhile, I can report that initial updating of the Works List on the English language Wiki’s Gautier d’Espinal page took a couple of hours, so it represents a doable student task.
 Using my copy of Spanke’s 1955 version of Raynaud’s catalogue, I added RS numbers for the songs, included songs from Raynaud-Spanke that were not already on Wiki’s list (taken, it seems, from Karp’s article on the composer in Grove), and gave a list of MS sources, noting whether the sources had musical notation, empty staves, space for staves, or just text.
 I then added a few links to specific pages of MSS on Gallica, restricting myself (for the sake of time) to TrouvM, TrouvO, and TrouvU (for a list of links to these sources, see my earlier page).
 I plan to add other links later if I have the inclination and time.
 Hopefully, others might add such links now they can see how the works list might indeed become very clickable (and thus useful) if done in this way.

-TrouvC has the highest number of Gautier songs of any source, with a total of 17, of which 13 are attributed to him and four are transmitted anonymously.
-Sadly, this source has no music entered in its beautiful staves and nor is it (yet?!) available online [UPDATE: TrouvC is now online!].
-At some point I’m going to have to make a trip to Bern to see it — ach, Schade!
+TrouvC has the highest number of Gautier’s songs in any source, with a total of 17.
+Of these, 13 are attributed to him and four are transmitted anonymously.
+Sadly, this source has no music entered in its beautiful staves.
 Of the four Gautier songs that TrouvC transmits anonymously, three are only given attributions to Gautier in the Gautier section in TrouvM.
 This section, which has a run of ten songs, starts with four notated ones, and then provides staves without any notation entered for the remaining 6 songs.
 Of these six songs, four are transmitted only here in TrouvM and the two with concordances are not ascribed to him in any other sources.
 Whether this leads us to doubt his authorship of those six songs, I can’t say at this point, not having read the introductory discussions in the published editions of the poetry.

 After I’d adjusted the Works List, I tweaked the introduction to allow for the larger number of works and I added a short discography which I took from the French version of the page, which has far more detail overall.
 A good student updating this page as part of an assessment, might well lift some of that text and translate it, as well as adding more recent bibliography, such as that dealing with Gautier’s interest in magnets.